Declarations, Forms, and Waivers

 Non-Degree Seeking Student (formerly Advanced Special Student)

-Students may request to include up to twelve credits taken as a Non-Degree Seeking Students.
+Students may request to include up to nine credits taken as a Non-Degree Seeking Student.
 The credits must be less than five years at the time of request, and the student must have earned a grade of a B or higher.

 University of Maryland policy dictates that graduate students have five academic years to complete their program of study.
 In the event of childbearing, adoption, illness, or dependent care, students should complete the Leave of Absence Form to firstname.lastname@example.org, and it will be sent to the Graduate School for review.
 A leave of absence stops the five-year degree clock.